saucelabs-training/demo-xctest/README.md

 [`xctest_1.yaml`](/.sauce/xctest_1.yaml) provides a minimum configuration needed to run the XCTest tests.
 In this example, all test cases are configured in a single application are executed on a single, available device.

-#### Example 2 - Mix XCTest and XCUITEST - Multiple test Apps are configured
+#### Example 2 - Mix XCTest and XCUITest - Multiple test Apps are configured

 [`xctest_2.yaml`](/.sauce/xctest_2.yaml) provides a extended configuration needed to run the XCTest tests.
-In this example, all test cases (XCTests or XCUITEST) are configured in a multiple applications or Test UI applications are executed on a single, available device.
+In this example, all test cases (XCTest or XCUITest) are configured in a multiple applications or Test UI applications are executed on a single, available device.

-#### Example 3 - Mix XCTest and XCUITEST- One XCUITest With system app - Multiple test Apps are configured
+#### Example 3 - Mix XCTest and XCUITest- One XCUITest With system app - Multiple test Apps are configured

 [`xctest_3.yaml`](/.sauce/xctest_3.yaml) provides a extended configuration needed to run the XCTest tests.
-In this example, all test cases (XCTests or XCUITEST) are configured in a multiple applications or Test UI applications that needs an application or a system application are executed on a single, available device.
+In this example, all test cases (XCTest or XCUITest) are configured in a multiple applications or Test UI applications that needs an application or a system application are executed on a single, available device.